How to Assess 3rd vs 4th Party Risk Management

 In other words, you can outsource your services to a third-party vendor, but you cannot outsource responsibility.

 It’s not enough to rely on automated vulnerability scanning or random security audits from the IT department of a third-party vendor.
-When a financial institution is initially seeking vendors, they should be certain that those vendors care about security just as much if not more than they do.
+When a financial institution is initially seeking vendors, they should be certain that those vendors care about security just as much if not more than you do.

 As Info Security Magazine reported, “Establishing a formal onboarding process helps teams to decide whether the organization should be doing business with a third party, based on how they expose the organization to risk.”